 Another way to experience Bermuda is by touring local landmarks.
 Many of the important spots on Bermuda showcase how great a prevalence British culture has had on the island.
 From the six military fortresses to government buildings and historic homes, Great Britain has touched a part of every aspect of life on the island in the past.
 You can also learn about maritime history when you visit the HMS Deliverance or the Bermuda Maritime Museum.

-A landmark that often intrigues visitors is Masterworks Museum of Bermuda Art.
+A common landmark for vacationers is Masterworks Museum of Bermuda Art.
 It is located in Camden, in central Bermuda.
 The artists on display include Jack Bush, Charles Demuth, Albert Gleizes, Winslow Homer, and Georgia O'Keefe.
 Many of these pieces are landscapes, though some feature pieces of cultural heritage and images of the island's people.

 Another interesting landmark worth visiting is Bermuda Heritage Museum.
 It is St. George, in northeastern Bermuda.
 Following mostly the history of black Bermudans, from emancipation to political and social influence.
 The lodge that houses the museum was once home of a society that assisted freed slaves.

 Although small in size, Bermuda is big on things to see and do.
 Depending on how long you plan to vacation on the island, you may not be able to fit everything into one trip.
 So don't underestimate this little island paradise, which boasts an assortment of attractions such as history and marine museums, botanical gardens, swimming with the dolphins, historical sites, and great shopping.